William Tell Overture: Structure

 This pastorale section in G major and in an A-B-A-Coda form, signifying the calm after the storm, begins with a Ranz des vaches or "Call to the Cows", featuring the cor anglais (English horn).
 The English horn then plays in alternating phrases with the flute, culminating in a duet with the triangle accompanying them in the background.
 The melody appears several times in the opera, including the final act, and takes on the character of a leitmotif.
-Its duration is a little more than two minutes.
+Call to the Cows lasts a little more than two minutes.

 This segment is often used in animated cartoons to signify daybreak or bucolic beauty, most notably in Walt Disney's The Old Mill and Marv Newland's Bambi Meets Godzilla, which uses the tune as its main musical score before Godzilla stomps on Bambi.